Welcome to SA Chameleons

-This site has been designed to allow you to give the best possible care for your chameleon – no matter where you live.
+SA Chameleons provides the information you need to give the best possible care for your chameleons – no matter where you live.

-That makes it unique.
-The information shown here is useful for chameleon breeders in Europe and the US but this remains the only site to provide details on keeping chameleons in South Africa and Malaysia, as well as other tropical/sub-tropical locations.
+That makes this site unique.
+The information found here is for chameleon keepers around the world.
+It is not focussed solely on Europe and the US.
+It is the only site to provide details on keeping chameleons in South Africa and Malaysia, as well as other tropical/sub-tropical countries.

-If the correct conditions are provided they are not difficult to keep but, unfortunately, some species have gained a bad name, such as the Mellers Chameleon.
+If the correct conditions are provided, chameleons are not difficult to keep.
+Unfortunately, some species such as the Meller’s Chameleon have gained a bad name.
 This is often due to the quality of the animals after they have been smuggled into the country.
-In other cases, the pet shops that sell the animal do not provide the correct information.
+And, sadly, not all pet shops provide the correct information.

 The SA originally stood for South Africa.
 After my move to Malaysia, it also stands for Shah Alam, the city nearest to where I now live.
-But don’t let the name worry you – chameleons have the same basic requirements regardless of your location.
+But don’t let the name worry you – these awesome reptiles have the same basic requirements wherever you live.